PHOTO - World home | contact us | attorneys & staff | japanese

 (2) Adding Visa Pages to Passports

-If you are traveling immediately and you can submit a travel ticket as proof of imminent departure, or you have an appointment with an administrative office in order to affix a residence permit or visa to your current passport, your application may be processed in person at the Consular Section of the Embassy.
+If you are travelling immediately you can submit a travel ticket as proof of imminent departure, or you have an appointment with an administrative office in order to affix a residence permit or visa to your current passport, your application may be processed in person at the Consular Section of the Embassy by appointment only.
 For all other cases you must apply by mail.

 (3) Change of legal name